GWFH/hello-world/README.md

 # hello-world
-i dont kown how to ues Github yet
+i dont kown how to ues Github yet. i m not good at English.